Kings of Xia Dynasty in History of China

 So he initiated wars against clans in the east (Dong Yi).

 Exquisite Thin Black Pottery Chalice of Longshan Culture (Around 2500 BC — 2000 BC), Approximately the Same Era and Places of Dongyi Tribes — Shandong Museum

-Si Zhu retreated back and invented armors that were made out of animals’ skin, which make his army much stronger.
+Si Zhu retreated back and invented armor that was made out of animals’ skin, which make his army much stronger.